DashTheDev/EZCharts.Maui.Donut/README.md

 ## 🎯 Roadmap

-Our vision for SimplyCharts.DonutChart includes:
+Our vision for MauiCharts.Donut includes:

 - [ ] Implementing advanced hit-testing for improved interactivity
 - [ ] Adding animation support for smooth data transitions